etendosoftware/docs/docs/developer-guide/etendo-classic/developer-tools/etendo-gradle-plugin.md

     - `-Ppkg=<package name>` The name of the module. **REQUIRED**
     - `-Precursive=true` This trigger the republication of all the modules which depends on the module being published. **OPTIONAL** - default false.
     - `-PupdateLeaf=true` This updates automatically the version of the project beign published. **OPTIONAL** - default false.
 - `./gradlew uninstallModule --info` Uninstall a source module.
-Refer to the [documentation](https://en/technical-documentation/modules/uninstall)
   - Command line parameters
     - `-Ppkg=<modulename>` The javapackage of the source module to uninstall.